C++ Destructors - C++ Programming Tutorial

 Pure Virtual Destructor

-In C++ programming, a pure virtual destructor is a special type of destructor that is declared in an abstract base class using the = 0 syntax, just like a pure virtual function.
-It makes the class abstract, which means that the objects of that class cannot be instantiated.
-However, even if we declared a function as pure, it must have a body (definition) because destructors are always called when objects are destroyed.
+In C++ programming, a pure virtual destructor is a unique kind of destructor specified in an abstract base class using the = 0 syntax, similar to a pure virtual function.
+This declaration renders the class abstract, preventing the instantiation of objects from it.
+Despite being declared as pure, a destructor must still include a body (definition) since destructors are invariably invoked during object destruction.

-The only distinction between Virtual and Pure Virtual Destructor is that a pure virtual destructor will declare its Base class Abstract.
-Thus, we cannot make the object of that class.
-There is no need for the implementation of pure virtual destructors in the derived classes.
+The key difference between Virtual and Pure Virtual Destructors lies in the fact that a pure virtual destructor will mark its Base class as Abstract, preventing the instantiation of objects from that class.
+Derived classes do not need to provide implementations for pure virtual destructors.

 Pure Virtual Destructor Example in C++

-Let us take an example to illustrate the pure virtual destructor in C++.
+Let's consider an example to demonstrate the concept of a pure virtual destructor in the C++ programming language.

 Example